-The current proposed plan results in a 10.55% net gain in habitat units, and a 21.93% net gain in hedgerow units.
-This is more than the 10% target of biodiversity net gain, and satisfies the trading rules.
+The current proposed plan results in a -11.36% net loss in habitat units, and a 21.93% net gain in hedgerow units.
+This is less than the 10% target of biodiversity net gain, and does not satisfy the trading rules.